quasarstream/python-ffmpeg-video-streaming/README.md

     if "something happened":
         process.terminate()

-    3. Email someone to notice the time of finishing process if time_left > 3600 and not already_send:  # if it takes more than one hour and you did not email them already Email.send( email='someone@somedomain.com', subject='Your video will be ready at %s seconds' % time_left, message='Your video takes more than an hour ...'
+    3. Email someone to inform about the time of finishing process if time_left > 3600 and not already_send:  # if it takes more than one hour and you have not emailed them already ready_time = time_left + time.time() Email.send(
+            email='someone@somedomain.com',
+            subject='Your video will be ready by %s' % datetime.timedelta(seconds=ready_time),
+            message='Your video takes more than %s hour(s) ...' % round(time_left / 3600)
         )
        already_send = True

-    4. Create a socket connection and show a progress bar(and other parameters) to users Socket.broadcast( address=127.0.0.1 port=5050
+    4. Create a socket connection and show a progress bar(or other parameters) to your users Socket.broadcast( address=127.0.0.1 port=5050